 - Washington’s unemployment rate held steady at 5.8 percent in May.

 Click here to read the rest of the latest state revenue report.

 WRA partners with State Recycling Association on August shipping conference

 WRA is co-presenting the Washington Recycling Association’s August 11 conference on achieving sustainability in packaging materials used in shipping.

 The all-day event begins at 9 a.m. at Steilacoom Town Hall, 1717 Lafayette Street and will conclude with a behind-the-scenes tour of the Amazon fulfillment center in nearby Dupont.
 The program will examine changes to the recycling stream, trends in packaging and the life cycle analysis of various shipping methods.

 The recycling association has extended WRA members a $20 registration discount.
-To register, visit the WSRA website by clicking here.
+To register, visit the WSRA website.
 Select the rate labeled “WRED Registration – WA Retail Assoc.
 Member” to receive this special pricing.